JesusLuvsYooh/Black-Prediction/README.md

 # Feature
 - Client side prediction.
 - Server reconciliation.
-- Only rolls back states when there is a mismatch between client and server states.
+- The client only rolls back states when there is a mismatch between client and server states.
 - Once a mismatch occurs, the client applies that state to the controller and replays the inputs starting after that state's frame.
 All old inputs before that get discarded.
-- Simulates all controllers in one frame and a single input per frame.
+- The server simulates all controllers in one frame and a single input per frame.
 - Speedhack proof.
 - Supports both default Unity CC and KCC.